 SARS CORONAVIRUS NUCLEOPROTEIN (N-TERM)

-SARS Coronavirus Nucleoprotein (N-Term) is a recombinant protein (also known as the nucleocapsid core antigen) comprising amino acids 1-49 immunodominant regions. it is manufactured in E. coli, with greater than 95% purity.
+SARS Coronavirus Nucleoprotein (N-Term) is a recombinant protein (also known as the nucleocapsid core antigen) comprising amino acids 1-49 immunodominant regions.
+It is manufactured in E. coli and immunoreactive with sera from SARS-infected individuals.

 - SARS Coronavirus Nucleoprotein (N-Term).